 - Going back repeatedly to check (and recheck) if you hit someone or something with your car

 - Refusing to go anywhere near train tracks

 Pedophilia OCD (POCD)

 Pedophilia OCD is defined by the DSM-V as “recurrent, intense sexually arousing fantasies, sexual urges, or behaviors involving sexual activity with a prepubescent child or children.”
 The most difficult part of POCD is the stigma attached to the idea of pedophilia.
-This can make it hard for many to compartmentalize the concept that the thoughts attached to POCD aren’t reflective of what they actually want.
+This can make it hard for many to compartmentalize the concept of the unwanted thoughts attached to POCD.

 Examples of POCD obsessions: